Fantasia 2000: Critical response

 In his December 1999 review for the Chicago Sun-Times, Roger Ebert gave the film a rating of three stars out of four.
 He described some of the animation (such as Firebird Suite, his favorite segment) as "powerful", though he thought others, like the dance of the abstract triangles in Symphony No. 5, to be "a little pedestrian".
 He admired Rhapsody in Blue and its interlocking stories, pointing out its style was reminiscent of the Madeline picture books by Ludwig Bemelmans.
 He thought Pines of Rome presented itself well in the IMAX format and found the Piano Concerto No. 2 played "wonderfully as a self-contained film", while he found The Sorcerer's Apprentice to be "not as visually sharp as the rest of the film".
-He nonetheless described the film overall as "splendid entertainment".
+He nonetheless described the film overall as "splendid entertainment", and Ebert and fellow film critic Harry Knowles gave the film two thumbs up on the show At the Movies.
 Film critic Stephen Holden of The New York Times wrote that the film "often has the feel of a giant corporate promotion whose stars are there simply to hawk the company's wares" while noting the film "is not especially innovative in its look or subject matter."
 Firebird Suite was his favorite segment which left "a lasting impression of the beauty, terror, and unpredictability of the natural world".
 He found The Sorcerer's Apprentice fit well with the rest of the film and the battle in Symphony No. 5 too abbreviated to amount to much.
 He found the segment with the whales failed in that the images "quickly become redundant".
 He found Rhapsody in Blue to be the second-best in the film with its witty, hyper-kinetic evocation of the melting pot with sharply defined characters.
 He found the segment with the flamingos cute and the one with the tin soldier to be romantic.
 James Berardinelli found the film to be of uneven quality.
 He felt Symphony No. 5 was "dull and uninspired", the yo-yoing flamingos "wasteful", and the New York City-based story of Rhapsody in Blue interesting but out of place in this particular movie.
 He found the story of the tin soldier to successfully mix its music with "top-notch animation" and "an emotionally rewarding story".
 He felt the Firebird section was "visually ingenious", and Pomp and Circumstance the most light-hearted episode and the one with the most appeal to children, in an otherwise adult-oriented film.
 To him The Sorcerer's Apprentice was an enduring classic.